implacableogier/web-Sprint-Challenge-User-Interface-and-Git/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Two big differences with the way 'display: block' vs 'display: inline', are the way that these two different attributes organize elements in relation to one another, i.e., stacked on top of one another versus inline with eachother.

 3. What are the 4 areas of the box model?

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?